How an ESOP Works

 Close up of watch gears.

 The mechanics of employee stock ownership plans are a frequent source of confusion.
-Understanding how a trust gains equity, allocates shares, and how sponsors repurchase company stock are among the most important concepts in an ESOP education.
+Understanding how an employee trust gains equity, allocates shares, and how sponsors repurchase company stock are among the most important concepts in an ESOP education.

 How does an Employee Stock Ownership Trust Acquire Shares?

 A sponsor company's stock isn't directly transferred to employees.
-Instead, an employee trust (or ESOT) acquires equity, holds the shares for the benefit of plan participants, and manages all allocations.
+Instead, an employee trust (or ESOT) acquires equity, holds the shares on behalf of plan participants, and manages all allocations.

 In general, the trust represents the employee owners’ interests vis-à-vis the company sponsoring the plan.
 A trustee – often selected by an ESOP committee designated by the company’s board of directors – acts as the shareholder of record and has a fiduciary obligation to all plan participants.